dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 canisters.
 When this happens, the cycles balance of these new canisters has to be managed.
-The ledger's cycles balance decreases by a significat amount if a new archive is spawn.
+The ledger's cycles balance decreases by a significat amount if a new archive is spawned.
 If an archive canister runs out of cycles, ledger blocks might be lost.
 :::